 Did it for the Cash:

-this isn’t the first such crime – and it probably won’t be the last, either.
+He needed money to fuel an online gaming addiction.
+Even more disturbingly, this isn’t the first such crime – and it probably won’t be the last, either.

 Cue a 9-1-1 call which had a SWAT team arresting Jacob’s

 father on the allegation

 that he shot his fourteen year old daughter.
 Because that was the mature,

 Murderous Temper Tantrum:

 His response constituted a positively baffling leap of logic: he went to the lockbox they kept it in, broke in, took a 9mm handgun out of it, and shot both of them, then trying to pin the blame on his father – who survived the shooting.

 To be fair, Bradford suffered from mental health issues, and later apologized to the kid.
 Still, no one can deny that his response was rather extreme.